coldfusion39/domi-owned/README.md

 ### Reverse Brute Force ###
-To perform a reverse brute force attack against a Domino server, run Domi-Owned with the `bruteforce` action argument, the server URL, a list of usernames, and an optional password with the `--password` argument.
+To perform a reverse brute force attack against a Domino server, run Domi-Owned with the `bruteforce` action argument, the server URL, and a list of usernames.
+Optionally, a password can be specified with the `--password` argument.
+If a password is not provided, Domi-Owned will use the username, from the username list, as the account password (i.e. 'admin:admin' or 'jsmith:jsmith').
 Domi-Owned will then try to authenticate to 'names.nsf', returning successful accounts.

 #### Example: ####
 `./domi-owned.py bruteforce http://domino-server.com usernames.txt --password PASSWORD`